hanifms/group_HAI_project/Instructions1.md

 # Laravel To-Do App Project

-This repository contains our collaborative Laravel To-Do App project.
-This `README.md` will guide you on how to set up the project and, most importantly, how to work effectively with Git and GitHub in a team environment using branches.
+This repository contains our collaborative Laravel project.
+This `instructions.md` will guide you on how to set up the project and, most importantly, how to work effectively with Git and GitHub in a team environment using branches.

 ---